radical-edo/js-style-guide/README.md

   - always prefer functional programing over procedual.
 Meaning write a lot of small functions instead of one big function that does everything.
 Doing so will facilitate function chains, which in turn improve code readability

-  - a `class` should have at the most 100 lines of code.
+  - large line count for a `class` is usually a sign it can be split in smaller components.
+Look for this sign during code reviews.

   - a single line of code should have at the most 100 columns wide. white spaces count